-UNCLASSIFIED EMPLOYEES HEALTH CARE SAVINGS ADMINISTRATIVE FEES: • \$2 per month for an account balance of \$10,000 or less • 0.65 percent of each participant's account balance, prorated and deducted from participant accounts on a • \$4 per month for an account balance that is monthly basis \$10,000.01 to \$30,000 • Maximum annual fee: \$140 • \$6 per month for an account balance that is \$30,000.01 to \$90,000 \$8 per month for an account balance exceeding \$90,000 Plan fees only apply to contributions made to the fund after July 1, 1992.
+UNCLASSIFIED EMPLOYEES HEALTH CARE SAVINGS ADMINISTRATIVE FEES: \$2 per month for an account balance of \$10,000 or less • 0.65 percent of each participant's account balance, \$4 per month for an account balance that is \$10,000.01 to \$30,000 prorated and deducted from participant accounts on a monthly basis \$6 per month for an account balance that is \$30,000.01 to \$90,000 Maximum annual fee: \$140 \$8 per month for an account balance exceeding \$90,000 Plan fees only apply to contributions made to the fund after July 1, 1992.
 Prior to this date, participants were charged a front-end fee.
-WHEN USED / WITHDRAWAL EVENTS: • Termination of employment (lump-sum distribution) • Termination of employment • Age 55 retirement with any length of service (monthly • After retirement benefits) · Upon receiving a disability retirement • Certain situations in which employees are rehired in a position with their previous public employer WITHDRAWAL OPTIONS: Single-Life annuity • Reimbursements for qualified health care expenses • 50, 75, or 100 percent Joint-and-Survivor annuity with a bounce-back feature 15-Year Certain and Life Thereafter REFUNDS: Account value • None; After participant's death, legal dependents, or if none exist, beneficiaries, may use the remaining account balance for eligible healthcare reimbursements, as designated in the Internal Revenue Code. • Non-dependent beneficiary reimbursements are taxable.
-ANNUITY AND DISABILITY OPTIONS FOR EMPLOYEES ELECTING COVERAGE IN GENERAL EMPLOYEES RETIREMENT PLAN: • Employees appointed prior to July 1, 2010, may elect to Not applicable transfer their Unclassified Plan service to the General Plan in their first year of employment in the Unclassified Plan, or if they have ten or more years of service.
-Employees appointed after June 30, 2010, may elect to be covered by the General Plan within seven years of their appointment.
+VHEN USED / WITHDRAWAL EVENTS: • Termination of employment (lump-sum distribution) Termination of employment Age 55 retirement with any length of service (monthly After retirement benefits) Upon receiving a disability retirement Certain situations in which employees are rehired in a position with their previous public employer VITHDRAWAL OPTIONS: Single-Life annuity Reimbursements for qualified health care expenses 50, 75, or 100 percent Joint-and-Survivor annuity with a bounce- back feature 15-Year Certain and Life Thereafter REFUNDS: Account value • None; After participant's death, legal dependents, or if none exist, beneficiaries, may use the remaining account balance for eligible healthcare reimbursements, as designated in the Internal Revenue Code. • Non-dependent beneficiary reimbursements are taxable.
+ANNUITY AND DISABILITY OPTIONS FOR EMPLOYEES ELECTING Employees appointed prior to July 1, 2010, may elect to transfer their Unclassified Plan service to the General Plan in their first year of employment in the Unclassified Plan, or if they have ten or more years of service.
+Not applicable Employees appointed after June 30, 2010, may elect to be covered by the General Plan within seven years of